sergoh/devlo-blog/content/localstack/localstack-entrypoint-script.md

 - Run Localstack in Docker-Compose
 - Create mocked resources in Localstack with entrypoint scripts
-- How to access Localstack services at `http://localstack:4566` or using `aws-local`
+- How to access Localstack services at `http://localstack:4566` or using `awslocal`

 ---

 ## Entrypoint Script to Create S3 Buckets in Localstack

-1. Create and paste the following content to `start-localstack.sh`.
+-  Create and paste the following content to `start-localstack.sh`.
 This will be our entrypoint scipt:
 ```yml
 #!/bin/bash
 awslocal s3 mb s3://hsl-local-terraform --region us-west-2
 awslocal s3 mb s3://hsl-local-serverless --region us-west-2
 awslocal s3 ls --region us-west-2
 ```
-2. Make the script executable by running:
+- Make the script executable by running:
 ```
 chmod +x start-localstack.sh
 ```

-3. Pass the `start-localstack.sh` through the `volumes:` section to the  `localstack` container:
+- Pass the `start-localstack.sh` through the `volumes:` section to the  `localstack` container:
-    - Pass entrypoint startup scripts through `/etc/localstack/init/ready.d/`
+    1. Pass entrypoint startup scripts through `/etc/localstack/init/ready.d/`
-    - Read here for a full list of [Localstack Lifecycle Events](https://docs.localstack.cloud/references/init-hooks/)
+    2. Read here for a full list of [Localstack Lifecycle Events](https://docs.localstack.cloud/references/init-hooks/)
-    - Use the `docker-compose.yml` below as a reference.
+    3. Use the `docker-compose.yml` below as a reference.

-4. Start the containers using `docker-compose up` and observe the S3 buckets being made:
+- Start the containers using `docker-compose up` and observe the S3 buckets being made:
 ```
 relate-lambda-template-localstack-1  | make_bucket: hsl-local-serverless
 relate-lambda-template-localstack-1  | {